 Personal blenders are designed to let you blend a single-serve smoothie and then take it on the go.
 However, if you like to camp, spend a lot of time outdoors, or do a lot of driving, you might want a blender that lets you blend up a smoothie or shake, even if you don't have access to an outlet.
 That's where portable blenders come in.
 These battery-powered blenders are generally around the same size as a water bottle, and the whole blender is usually designed for you to carry around, motor base, blades, and all.
 While the best models can make a pretty good smoothie even if you add difficult ingredients like ice cubes and kale, they aren't very powerful and can't match the performance of conventional blenders.

-We've tested more than 110 blenders, and below are our recommendations for the best portable blenders for most people.
-If blending performance is more important to you than portability, you'll probably want to check out our recommendations for the best personal blenders and best bullet blenders.
+We've tested more than 115 blenders, and below are our recommendations for the best portable blenders for most people.
+If blending performance is more important to you than portability, you'll probably want to check out our recommendations for the best personal blenders and the best protein shake blenders.
 If you're looking for a battery-powered immersion blender, check out our list of the best immersion blenders.

-The NutriBullet Flip is the best portable blender we've tested.
+The nutribullet Flip is the best portable blender we've tested.
 It's more expensive than a lot of portable blenders, but it has some advantages.
-First of all, it comes with a couple of lid options — you can either flip it over right after blending and drink directly from a spout on the motor base.
-Or, you can remove the motor base and replace it with a to-go lid that can be used with the included straw.
-It makes a very smooth blend with fibrous ingredients like fruit and kale, which is uncommon for portable blenders, and means you can use it for a variety of smoothie and protein shake recipes and get results comparable to a good plug-in blender.
+First of all, it comes with a couple of lid options — you can flip it over right after blending and drink directly from a spout on the motor base.
+Or, you can remove the motor base and replace it with a lid that can be used with the included straw.
+It makes a very smooth blend with fibrous ingredients like fruit and kale, which is uncommon for portable blenders, and means you can get results comparable to a good plug-in blender.

-Unlike most blenders, you can buy it with a stainless steel or plastic jar.
+You can buy it with a stainless steel or plastic jar.
 The stainless steel jar is insulated, which helps keep your drink colder longer.
 The manufacturer advertises an overall battery life of about seven minutes, which is in line with other portable blenders.
 Like most other battery-powered models, it has restrictions on how long you can run it.
-You have to let the motor cool down after running it for one minute, which makes it hard to use for recipes like nut butter, although it's not intended for that purpose.
-It's also more difficult to clean than a regular blender because the blades can't be removed from the base, which can't be immersed in water; this is also the case for most of the other blenders recommended here.
+You have to let the motor cool down after blending for one minute, so it doesn't work well for more difficult blends, like nut butter.
+It's also quite difficult to clean because the blades can't be removed from the base, which can't be immersed in water; this is also the case for most of the other blenders recommended here.

 The Ninja Blast is a good option if you want something cheaper.
-This battery-powered blender is around the same size as a water bottle, so you can easily carry it around on a walk or to the gym.
+This portable blender is around the same size as a water bottle, so you can easily carry it around on a walk or to the gym.
 Its jar has a somewhat smaller 18oz capacity, and its design doesn't give you the option of removing the motor base after blending, but it's still quite light and has a good build quality.
-It's not as good at blending fibrous ingredients as the NutriBullet Flip, so recipes with kale or fruit will have more unprocessed bits left over.
-Still, it makes a decently smooth blend, so it'll make a drinkable smoothie with a variety of recipes.
-It also comes in more different colors than the other blenders recommended here.
+It makes a decently smooth blend with fibrous ingredients, so it'll make a drinkable smoothie with a variety of recipes.
+It also comes in more different colors than other blenders recommended here.

-It doesn't come with a straw, but its lid's spout opens with a button, which makes it easy to open and drink from with one hand when you're on the go.
-The manufacturer says the battery lasts for about 7.5 minutes of continuous blending (or about 15 blending cycles of 30 seconds each), about the same as the NutriBullet Flip.
-The 18oz jar and drinking lid are dishwasher-safe, but the blades must be cleaned by hand because you can't remove them from the motor base, like the previous pick.
+It doesn't include a straw, but the lid's spout opens with a button, which makes it easy to open with one hand and drink from when you're on the go.
+The manufacturer says the battery lasts for about 7.5 minutes of continuous blending (or about 15 blending cycles of 30 seconds each), about the same as the nutribullet Flip.
+The jar and drinking lid are dishwasher-safe, but the blades must be cleaned by hand because you can't remove them from the motor base, just like the previous pick.

 Aug 20, 2024: We've removed the NutriBullet GO and PopBabies Portable Blender, which aren't currently available.
 We added the newly-reviewed NutriBullet Flip as our top portable blender and the Magic Bullet Portable Blender as the new budget pick.